University-Wide GET SET Teaching Conference

 Eric Jankowski is an assistant professor in the Micron School of Materials Science and Engineering at Boise State University.
 His research and teaching focuses on efficiency, specifically efficiently generating power with plastic solar materials, efficiently manufacturing thermoset composites, and efficiently training of computationally literate scientists.
 He thinks being nice is a prerequisite to maximizing efficiency.

 Join renowned Cornell faculty and Center fellows to:

 Engage in an interdisciplinary discussion on teaching.

 Registration Process & Deadline

-Complete the U-Wide registration form.
+You can register for the conference here.
 Please bring your Cornell ID to swipe for attendance.

 Contact firstname.lastname@example.org for questions about this event or for assistance with the application.

 Please note that there may be photographers from the Center at this event.
 The photos may appear on the CTI website or on our Twitter page.
 Contact email@example.com if you do not wish to be photographed.